Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Entropy_calculations/nmode/README.md

 according to what is better for your system.

 &general
-#
+sys_name="NMode",
+startframe=5,
+endframe=8,
-startframe=5, endframe=21, verbose=2, interval=1,
+verbose=2,
-forcefields="oldff/leaprc.ff99SB"
+forcefields="oldff/leaprc.ff99SB",
 /
 &gb
 igb=2, saltcon=0.150,
 /

-Note that nmode will use only a fraction of the no. of frames selected in &general variable (21-5/1=16 in this case).
-This way, nmode will only process 2 frames (15th and 16th frames) #note also that some parameters have been changed to perform the calculation faster (maxcyc=5, drms=100).
+#note that nmode will use only a fraction of the no. of frames selected in
+#&general variable (21-5/1=16 in this case).
+This way, nmode will only
+#process 2 frames (15th and 16th frames)
+#note also that some parameters have been change to perform the calculation
-The typical values for these parameters are (maxcyc=50000, drms=0.0001)
+#faster (maxcyc=5, drms=100).
+The typical values for these parameters
+#are (maxcyc=50000, drms=0.001)

 &nmode
+nmstartframe=5,
+nmendframe=6,
-nmstartframe=15, nmendframe=16, nminterval=1,
+nminterval=1,
 maxcyc=5, drms=100,
 /
 ```